Please be sure to check the event organizer’s website for any last-minute changes or cancellations prior to attending.

 • Early Morning Owl Prowl

-FOR ALL AGES Connect your family with the outdoors on this fun and interactive nature walk, designed to spark curiosity and wonder.
+FOR ALL AGES Connect your family with the outdoors on this fun, interactive nature exploration designed to spark curiosity and wonder.
 Seek out the day’s wonders at the Arboretum, uncovering plants, animals, and other seasonal highlights that bring the landscape to life.
 Led by knowledgeable guides, your adventure may take you to the pond, through shady woodland trails, or into sunny meadows — each offering its own unique discoveries.
 Using simple tools like magnifying glasses, you’ll take a closer look at the natural world and learn more about its hidden connections.
-Children will receive a Tyler journal to document
+About your guide: Forest Knight is one of Tyler’s Lead Educators.
+Forest

 • Saturday Wildflower Walk: Winter Edition